-On occasion the guide strays into discoveries that might surprise some fans – and with surprise comes risk.
-This blogger, a Star Wars fan but not a hardcore, was startled by a diary entry from a female Stormtrooper.
+On occasion, the guide strays into discoveries that might surprise some fans – and with surprise comes risk.
+This blogger, a Star Wars fan but not hardcore, was startled by a diary entry from a female Stormtrooper.
 I hadn’t considered there would have been female Stormtroopers at some point.
 I guess after the clones began to run out.
-By the way, she mocks the sexy femarmour trooper pin ups.
+By the way, she mocks the sexy femarmour trooper pin-ups.

 Disclosure: My copy of the book was provided for the purposes of a review.
 Images via Comic Book Movie.com.